Leading Blindness Prevention Efforts Worldwide

 The International Agency for the Prevention of Blindness (IAPB) was established in 1975 as a coordinating, umbrella organisation to lead international efforts in blindness prevention activities.
 Its first major achievement was to promote the establishment of a WHO programme for prevention of blindness, with which it has remained strongly linked, and which is now embodied in the global initiative, VISION 2020: The Right to Sight.

-A world in which no one is needlessly blind or visually impaired and where those with unavoidable vision loss can achieve their full potential.
+A world in which everyone has access to the best possible standard of eye health; where no one is needlessly visually impaired; and where those with irreparable vision loss achieve their full potential.

 To achieve universal access to eye health, by: